MatAtBread/AI-UI/guide/dynamic-attributes.md

 document.body.append(div({
   style:{
-    color: once(later('red',1)) /* The Promise is wrapped in an async iterable, and AIUI will set the color to 'red' when it resolves after a second */
+    color: once(later('red',1)) /* The Promise is wrapped in an async iterable, and AI-UI will set the color to 'red' when it resolves after a second */
   }
 },))
 ```